f-o-a-m/foam.css/catalog/pages/button.md

 ## `Button`

-By default all `Button`s have animation of background-color on interaction.
+By default all `Button`s border which is rounded

 ```html
 span: 2